lujiazho/SegDrawer/README.md

   </tr>
 </table>

-For **Video Segmentation**, according to [XMem](https://github.com/hkchengrex/XMem), an initial segmentation map is needed, which can be easily achieved with [SAM](https://github.com/facebookresearch/segment-anything).
+For **Video Segmentation** with [SAM2](https://github.com/facebookresearch/segment-anything-2/) or [XMem](https://github.com/hkchengrex/XMem), an initial segmentation map is needed, which can be easily achieved with [SAM](https://github.com/facebookresearch/segment-anything) or [SAM2](https://github.com/facebookresearch/segment-anything-2/).
 You can upload a video just as uploading an image, then draw a segmentation on it, after which you can click the final button of `VideoSeg` to upload it to the server and wait for the automatic download of video seg result.

 Note: you may not want to draw the segmentation map manually with the tool `Drawer` (Same problem holds for `Eraser`), which leads to non-single color paints especially on the edge as shown below.
 This is not good for XMem video segmentation.
 For more details please refer to the original paper.
 Using SAM for segmenting is preferable.